hackit-coder/CVinW_Readings/README.md

 # CVinW Readings [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/Computer-Vision-in-the-Wild/CVinW_Readings)

-``[Computer Vision in the Wild (CVinW)](https://computer-vision-in-the-wild.github.io/eccv-2022/)'' is an emerging research field.
+"[Computer Vision in the Wild (CVinW)](https://computer-vision-in-the-wild.github.io/eccv-2022/)'' is an emerging research field.
 This writeup provides a quick introduction of CVinW and maintains a collection of papers on the topic.
 If you find some missing papers or resources, please open issues or pull requests (recommended).

 # Table of Contents